Packing and moving

 Some equipment requires specialist moving.
 This means that the manufacturer or supplier requires that they transport and/or move and/or calibrate the equipment in question.
-Relocation coordinators and quarter coordinators from the five departments have compiled an inventory of equipment requiring specialist moving.
+Relocation coordinators from the four departments have compiled an inventory of equipment requiring specialist moving.

 Lab glass ware

-Lab glass ware will be common in Biomedicum and should be packed separately and be labelled "Glas".
+Lab glass ware will be common and should be packed separately and be labelled "Glas".

 The various categories of hazardous goods are packed and handled in different ways and it is of the utmost importance that this is done in the correct manner.